harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 The Step library includes a Security step for setting up scanners: open the step and configure the scan as a set of key/value pairs under Settings.

-The Step Library also includes _scanner templates_ for popular scanners such as Bandit, OWASP, Snyk, Grype, and SonarQube.
+The Step Library also includes <a href="/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#security-steps-and-scanner-templates">scanner templates</a> for popular scanners such as Bandit, OWASP, Snyk, Grype, and SonarQube.
 These steps have preconfigured options that greatly simplify the process of setting up a scanner.

 In the Bandit scanner template, for example, the **Scan Configuration** and **Target Type** fields are read-only because each option supports one option only.
 If a scanner supports multiple target types, such as repositories and container images, **Target Type** is editable and the menu is pre-populated with the supported target types.